top of page

 loss: you have something and then you don't

 For a born-again believer, sin always brings loss.
-Not loss of salvation.
-Nor Heaven eternal.
-These are firmly secured in Christ.
-But sin brings the loss of so much that cultivates the rich, abundant life the Savior's death and resurrection make possible here on earth.
+Not loss of salvation, nor Heaven eternal.
+These are firmly secure in Christ.
+And yet, sin brings the loss of so much that cultivates the abundant, fruitful life that Jesus' death and resurrection make possible here on Earth.

 "Here's this fruit," the enemy says, "and it's good."
 And at the juncture that we buy into his lie, perhaps it is momentarily "good."
 Until it no longer is.
 This is because there's nothing good in the enemy.
-And the fruit that he offers never ultimately brings benefit.
+And the fruit he offers never brings benefit.
 Never ultimately brings God's definition of good, no matter how much we convince ourselves otherwise.
-Rather, it harms, it steals, it plunders.
-And what is ultimately experienced is always loss.
-Because in the moment that you accept the counterfeit "good" the enemy offers, you accept his deal and his terms and his right to take possession of the true good that's already been contracted between you and your Creator.
+Rather, it hinders, harms, robs, diminishes, destroys, and tragically plunders our lives and Christian influence.
+And, ultimately, what’s experienced is loss.
+Because the moment you accept the counterfeit "good" the enemy offers, you accept his deal and his terms to take possession of—to plunder like one would expect a ruthless enemy to do—the true good that's already been contracted between you and your Creator.

 And this is so tragic because the Creator's good always brings life.
 Abundant life.
 And the enemy's so-called "good" always brings loss.
-Loss of peace, loss of contentment, and loss of purpose; loss of fellowship and loss of unity; loss of hope; loss of spiritual energy and vision and kingdom effectiveness; loss of blessing and loss of joy.
+Unfortunate loss.
+Often external, always internal.
+Loss of peace, contentment, and purpose; loss of sweet fellowship and unity with the Heavenly Father; loss of hope and joy and new revelation; loss of worship; loss of praise; loss of spiritual vigor, vision, and kingdom power.
 Always loss.
 In a myriad of ways.

-When the first sin entered this world, there's no question that loss entered God's perfect created order.
-And that good created order has been tragically impacted ever since.
-This is because loss is always impactful.
+When the first sin entered this world, loss brazenly broke through the door of God's perfect created order.
+And that order has been tragically invaded ever since.
+This is because sin is harmfully invasive and hurtfully impacting.
+Always.

 And yet—Hallelujah!
-Praise His holy name!—because our Creator is who He is, He would not, He could not allow Satan's lure toward loss to ultimately triumph over the good life He purposed, the good life He so lovingly designed.
-So, even in the shadow of the Fall, even in the shadow of covenanted consequences, we see evidence of God's heart.
-We see evidence of God's plan of redemption when He clothed Adam and Eve's nakedness and shame with "garments of skin" that He made (Genesis 3:21).
+Praise His holy name!—because the Creator is who He is, He would not, He could not allow Satan's luring pull toward loss to black out the good life He purposed, the good life He so lovingly designed.
+Yes, even in the dark shadow of the Fall—even in the devastating pain of covenant consequences—there's evidence of God's forgiving heart and redemptive plan when He clothed Adam and Eve's nakedness and shame with "garments of skin" that He had made (Genesis 3:21).

-Fellow sojourner, I have no way of knowing if or how you might be struggling in your acceptance of God's declarations over your life and specific circumstances.
-I have no way of knowing in what ways the enemy's whisper of "Did God really say?" is tempting you toward disobedience and loss (though in the moment of temptation, what always results in loss, the enemy counterfeits as gain).
+Fellow sojourner, I don't know whether you are struggling presently to submit to God's loving demands for your life.
+I have no way of knowing how the enemy's whisper of "Did God really say?" is tempting you toward continued disobedience and loss (though in the moments of temptation, what always ends up as loss, the enemy counterfeits as "gain").

 But I do know this: